University of Minnesota

 Minneapolis & St. Paul, MN

-- is a major research university in the heart of a vibrant metropolitan area!
+- A major research university in the heart of a vibrant metropolitan area!

-- campus is directly connected to an international airport by light rail.
+- The campus is directly connected to an international airport by light rail.

 - College of Science & Engineering houses new innovation labs for hands-on learning.